-The first of the subsidiary squares (figure vi, below), is constructed thus.
+The first of the subsidiary squares (figure vi, on the next page), is constructed thus.
 First, 3 is put in the top left-hand corner, and then the numbers 1, 2, 4, 5 are written in the other cells of the top line (in any order).
-Next, the number in each cell of the top line is repeated in all the cells
+Next, the number in each cell of the top line is repeated in all the cells which lie in a diagonal line sloping downwards to the right (see figure vi) according to the rule (ii) in De la Loubh(=-e)'re's method.
+The cells filled by the same number form a broken diagonal.
+It follows that every row and every column contains one and only one 1, one and only one 2, and so on.
+Hence the sum of the numbers in every row and in every column is equal to 15; also, since we placed 3, which